1. Check your Online Self-Service regularly

-If you wish to change Faculties, or wish to apply to a Limited Intake program, you may submit a Request for Change of Faculty or Program form.
+If you wish to change Faculties, or wish to apply to a Limited Intake program, you may submit a Program Declaration Form.

 You can view your Application Checklist through Online Self-Service, selecting the Student Menu tab (top of the screen) > Admissions > View Your Application Status